 Walking is an easy way to get exercise.
-Find out how much of it you need to get the health benefits.
+Find out how much of it you need to get the health benefits with this get fit plan.

 Walking is getting a lot of attention recently as a great way to get fit.
 You don’t need to join a gym or buy any equipment to get started, and most people who live in the city have to walk most days anyway.
 But how do you know if you’re getting enough for fitness?
 The key to turning your daily walks into a real fitness routine is making sure you’re walking fast, far, and often.